theopn/dotfiles/README.md

 > My favorite terminal file manager

 When I see a CLI file manager with Vim keybindings and minimalistic feature set, I like it.
+I use it.

 - Usage:
     - `~` : Go to the home directory